ACCESS-NRI/ACCESS-MOPPy/docs/cmor.rst

 The `variable_entry` is a list of dictionaries each representing a variable with cmor-name as key and a dictionary of values to represent the variable attributes.

 .. literalinclude:: table_example.json
-  :language: JSON
+  :language: json

 Definitions of coordinates, grids and formula terms are stored in separate tables.
 See:
  * `CMIP6_grids.json <https://github.com/PCMDI/cmip6-cmor-tables/blob/master/Tables/CMIP6_grids.json>`_
  * `CMIP6_coordinate.json <https://github.com/PCMDI/cmip6-cmor-tables/blob/master/Tables/CMIP6_coordinate.json>`_
  * `CMIP6_formula_terms.json <https://github.com/PCMDI/cmip6-cmor-tables/blob/master/Tables/CMIP6_formula_terms.json>`_

 We included all the original CMIP6 tables and a few custom ones in the repository data in `src/data/cmor_tables/`.
-So far, we added custom tables for CM2 variables not yet included in the CMIP6 tables and tables for the AUS2200 AMIP runs configurations.
+There are custom tables for CM2 variables not yet included in the CMIP6 tables and tables for the AUS2200 AMIP runs configurations.
 The AUS2200 has a lot of output at higher frequencies and variables which aren't covered by the original tables.
 Similarly, a user can define new tables if they want to post-process variables not yet included or if they want to adapt some of the available variable definitions.
-See `Custom_variables`_ for more information.
+See :ref:`custom-variables` for more information.

 Experiment input file